 Find out the booking method your different target segments are using.
 Are they reserving through an OTA and direct channels?
 Are they walk-ins or working with travel agents?
 By understanding where your guests are coming from, you can work on optimizing channels to attract different audiences.

-Adapt marketing strategies to target audience
+Adapt marketing strategies to the target audience

 Once you've identified target audiences and where they're booking, you can adapt marketing strategies to help attract your ideal guests.
 This way, you can reach guests with relevant messaging, promotions and offers, increasing the possibility of engaging your target audience.

-adapt marketing strategies to target audience
+Adapt marketing strategies to the target audience

 Implement pricing strategies